kevinprotoss/jupiter-workspace-template/README.md

 The jupyter notebook workspace needs sometimes more dependencies, such as jupiterapis.
 These dependencies are built and updated automatically on the jupiter server and mounted then into the persisted docker volume `share-lib`.

 ```
-# Use existing `share-lib` volume already on the server
+# Use existing `share-lib` volume already on the host
 -v share-lib:/share-lib
 ```